 Airbus A321 LR & XLR Aircraft

 BA’s fellow IAG subsidiary Aer Lingus had ordered 8 Airbus A321 LR and 6 Airbus A321 XLR aircraft.
 Iberia had also ordered 6 Airbus A321 XLR aircraft.

 BA has not yet placed any orders for either aircraft.
 It may be that it is seen as too small for long-haul routes at London Heathrow.
 But it could serve the airline well in opening / reinstating routes to Africa and the Middle East.

 In June 2019, IAG has signed a Letter Of Intent to order 200 Boeing 737 MAX 8 / 10 aircraft.

 This was in part driven by a perceived need to introduce competition between Airbus and Boeing for short-haul aircraft at IAG.

 If ordered, these will be used by BA at London Gatwick as well as fellow IAG airline Vueling.
-As of February 2021, this has not been converted into a firm order although IAG is adamant it still has a place in its fleet
+As of May 2021, this has not been converted into a firm order although IAG is adamant it still has a place in its fleet.

 Embraer E-170 and E-190